 Limit total media time

-For children younger than 2 years, try to limit media time to less than an hour per day.
+Children younger than 2 years, should not view any type of media.
 Children older than 2 years of age should have their media use limited to no more than 1 to 2 hours per day.